What Can You Expect from Appeals?

 - Listen to our explanation of your appeal rights and the Appeals process, including the timeframe to resolve your case.

 - Give us any additional information or documentation that will be helpful to your case within the timeframe specified.
 However, if you present new information that you did not provide to the auditor or revenue officer, we may return your case or refer that information for further consideration.
-You will receive their comments, and have an opportunity to respond.
+You will receive the auditor's or revenue officer's comments and will have an opportunity to respond.

 - Let us know the best time to contact you.